 3. Composite Brick Mold

-• Made from a blend of wood fibers and plastic resins
+• Blend of wood fibers and plastic resins

 4. Aluminum-Clad Brick Mold